Welcome to Honors Earth Science for the Summer session!

 Additional appointments can be made through Canvas message.

-The first order of business in your online course is to complete the course prework.
+The first order of business in your online course is to complete the course prework in the Course Introduction Module.
 There are a few required items that all students must complete:

 1. Canvas Orientation

 The Canvas Orientation is a Deer Valley Online Learning Program requirement.
 This stand-alone course teaches the basics of Canvas navigation and discusses important program requirements.
 Students will take a quiz after they complete the course.
 A screenshot of their score is a required submission in their Science course.

 2. The Course Information and Textbook Module